Loper Bright Puts Federal Agency Regulations in Bullseye, Raises Tax Questions

 Loper Bright Enterprises v.
 Raimondo

-The Supreme Court heard oral arguments on January 17, 2024, in a case that questions the validity of a federal regulation imposed by the National Marine Fisheries Service (NMFS) under its regulatory authority administering the Magnuson-Stevens Act (MSA), which governs fishery management in federal waters.
+The Supreme Court heard oral arguments on January 17, 2024, in review of consolidated cases from the US Courts of Appeals for the District of Columbia and First Circuits, questioning the validity of a federal regulation imposed by the National Marine Fisheries Service (NMFS) under its regulatory authority administering the Magnuson-Stevens Act (MSA), which governs fishery management in federal waters.

-At issue is whether the NMFS can force domestic vessels in the fishing industry to pay the salaries of the federal observers they’re required to carry, even though the MSA only expressly requires such payment in limited circumstances.
+At issue is whether the NMFS can force domestic vessels in the fishing industry to pay the salaries of the federal observers they’re required to carry on board, even though the MSA only expressly requires such payment in limited circumstances.

-The Supreme Court's decision could have significant implications for the extent of federal agencies' power in drafting regulations and may potentially impact the Chevron doctrine.
+The Supreme Court’s decision in rendering Chevron dead immediately raises significant implications for the extent of federal agencies’ power in drafting regulations.

 What Is the Chevron Doctrine?